 Why You Need a Holiday Relapse Prevention Plan

-A holiday relapse prevention plan acknowledges your weaknesses and creates an action plan to take them on during the holidays.
-Everyone has different triggers that make them seek drugs or alcohol to cope, so first identify yours.
-It could be your overbearing, judgmental uncle, a bar in your childhood neighborhood or old friends who always pressured you into partying with them.
-If something’s a potential trigger, write it down so you can create a plan for confronting it.
+A holiday relapse prevention plan acknowledges your triggers and creates an action plan to take them on during the holidays.
+Everyone has different triggers that make them seek drugs or alcohol to cope, so start with identifying yours.
+It could be your overbearing, judgmental uncle, a bar in your childhood neighborhood or missing your brother’s smiling face across the dinner table.
+If something seems like a potential trigger, write it down so you can create a plan for confronting it.

 Give Yourself Enough Time to Plan

 You shouldn’t wait until snow is on the ground and your bags are packed to think about your plan.
-Giving yourself plenty of time to write it down ensures you can come up with enough contingency ideas in case your initial action plan falls through.
+Give yourself plenty of time to write it down — in case your initial action plan falls through, you’ll have plenty of contingencies.

 Put It in Writing

 When you put your plan in writing, you’re not just making sure you can refer to it later.
-You’re committing to following through with it and are more likely to remember the things you’ve written down.
-If you’re challenged, you can also pick up the paper and read it back to yourself for extra encouragement.
+You’re committing to following through with it, and you’ll be more likely to remember the things you’ve written down.
+If challenged, you can also pick up the paper and read it back to yourself for extra encouragement.

 Create a Response for Each Trigger

 Some triggers are easier to ignore, while others may be unavoidable.
 Think of coping mechanisms you’ve learned and how they apply to each potential situation.
-Is there an alternative activity you can focus on or someone you can speak to who’s more understanding?
-Create plans using this information.
+Is there an alternative activity you can focus on or someone you can speak to who’ll be more understanding?
+Use this knowledge to make your plans.

 Lean on Your Support System